 Is CSR here to stay?

-According to a poll at Gallup, a staggering 87% of workers globally are not engaged in their jobs.
-And because companies with interested employees have shares 147% more profitable compared to their un-engaged counterparts, employee engagement essential to the success of a business.
+According to a poll at Gallup, just 32% of employees working for organizations are now engaged in their jobs.
+This is problematic because employee engagement is essential to the success of a business.

 Fortunately, companies do not have to go bankrupt to impress or entertain their employees.
 In fact, 93% of employees believe that companies must lead with purpose.
 When companies make a community impact — particularly in an impact area that employees care about workers can develop a greater sense of meaning in their jobs.